ymirapp/docs/docs/reference/configuration.md

 :::

 ::: warning Can create a NAT gateway
 If the configured `network` doesn't have a NAT gateway, a NAT gateway will be configured during deployment.
-A NAT gateway costs about $32/month billed by the hour.
+A NAT gateway costs about $32/month billed by the hour and also has data transfer fees.
 :::

 ::: warning Slow deployment